 What makes sourdough pancakes special

-Homemade pancakes are a great way to use extra sourdough starter.
+Homemade sourdough discard pancakes are a great way to use extra sourdough starter.
 This recipe is quick, easy and unlike other sourdough pancake recipes doesn’t require an overnight rest.
-You can whip these up on a lazy Saturday morning for an extra special breakfast without advanced planning and using basic ingredients.
+You can whip these up on a lazy Saturday morning for an extra special breakfast using basic ingredients and without advanced planning.

 How to make fluffy sourdough discard pancakes